What is the Ishikawa Fishbone Diagram?

 2. Issues observed within

-Start with the obvious ones, and then you can move on.
+Start with the obvious ones, and move on.

-You can branch these issues in different ways.
-The main grouping factors are:
+You can branch these issues in very different ways.

 - Whether there is a proven relation with other areas.